gasiino/getdata-008/README.md

 ###Assignment for course getdata-008

-Please note that code_book.md explains the code transformations to clean up the data.
+Please note that "CodeBook.md"" explains the code transformations to clean up the data.

+There is only one script called "run_analysis.R"" which is explained both in the comments inside the scripts and also in the file "CodeBook.md""

 There is little to explain about the nature of the values.